kpn/py-detox-bridge/README.rst

 Python
 ------

-3.5 or 3.6 is required to use the package.
+3.6 is required to use the package.

 Detox
 -----